 Released in 1996.
 From the Whitman “1066 Series” Book, Originally Published in 1938.
 Limited Edition of 2,500 Copies.
 Running Time: 28 minutes.=

-Voices: April Winchell (Clarabelle Cow); Will Ryan (Horace Horsecollar); Russi Taylor (Clara Cluck); Tony Anselmo (Donald Duck); Wayne Allwine (Mickey Mouse).
+Voices: April Winchell (Clarabelle Cow); Bill Farmer (Horace Horsecollar); Russi Taylor (Clara Cluck); Tony Anselmo (Donald Duck); Wayne Allwine (Mickey Mouse).

 The 1990’s were halcyon days for Disney media collectors.
 Compact discs were relatively new, so record companies were scrambling to fill the glistening discs with new and vintage material, almost as fast as listeners were snapping them up to see how crystal clear they sounded.
 Special bonus material was plentiful on the various home video playback systems.
 And books-a-plenty were adorning brick-and-mortar shops with reprints of almost unattainable classic Disney tomes, as well as handsome new editions with illustrations by outstanding artists of past and present.

 Applewood was one of the licensees for such precious new books, and one of their most unique was a boxed set of six prized 1938 reprints known as Whitman’s “1066” series, which originally sold for 5 cents.
 Available in a cloth-covered slipcase, the books were packaged inside individual boxes containing one volume and one CD in a plain jewel case.